Dominique Fishback: Early life and education

-Fishback first became interested in acting at about the age of 10.
+Fishback first became interested in acting around the age of 10.
 She graduated from Pace University with a B.A. in Theater in 2013.
+While in college, she learned American Sign Language.

 Career

-In 2014, Fishback premiered her Off-Off-Broadway play Subverted, in which she played twenty two characters.
+In 2014, Fishback premiered her off-off-Broadway play Subverted, in which she played twenty two characters.
 Subverted was nominated for a 2015 Innovative Theater Award for Outstanding Solo Performance.
-The actress's first major recurring role was in the Yonkers housing drama Show Me a Hero as single mother Billie Rowan.
+Fishback's first major recurring role was in the Yonkers housing drama Show Me a Hero as single mother Billie Rowan.
 In 2016, Abingdon Theatre Company announced Fishback as one of the recipients of its inaugural Residency Program.

 Her first series regular role was in the 1970s Times Square drama The Deuce.
 Fishback has been noted as one of the standouts in the show due to her performance as the "sweetly vulnerable" prostitute Darlene.
 Co-creator David Simon has noted her strengths as an actress in playing Darlene.
-For her role on The Deuce, Fishback was listed by USA Today as one of five new faces that people should be watching on fall 2017 television.
+For her role on The Deuce, Fishback was listed by USA Today as one of "5 faces you should be watching on fall TV" in 2017.

-In December 2017, Fishback appeared as a younger version of Jay-Z's mother, Gloria Carter, in his music video for "Smile."
+In December 2017, Fishback appeared as a younger version of Gloria Carter, the mother of Jay-Z, in the music video for his song "Smile."
 Her first film, Night Comes On, premiered at the 2018 Sundance Film Festival.
-She also played the part of Kenya in the film The Hate U Give (2018), which is based on the popular young adult book.
+She also played the part of Kenya in the 2018 film The Hate U Give, which is based on the popular young adult book.

-Fishback plays a street-smart teenager in Project Power, which was released on August 14, 2020, by Netflix.
+Fishback plays a street-smart teenager in Project Power, which was released by Netflix on August 14, 2020.
 In 2021, she starred in Judas and the Black Messiah as Deborah Johnson, the partner of Fred Hampton.
 In 2023, she starred in Transformers: Rise of the Beasts, the sequel to Bumblebee.

+In 2026, she is set to appear as a performer in the Off-Broadway revival of Whoopi Goldberg's The Whoopi Monologues at Lincoln Center Theatre.
+Directed by Whitney White she will star alongside Kerry Washington, Kara Young, Danielle Pinnock and Kecia Lewis.